alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     </div>
 </div>

-Futhermore, in the original method, the cell embeddings of two datasets is $$Z_1 = U, Z_2 = V $$ missing the singular value compared to our derivation.

-To compare the difference, we implement these two methods to check if there is any difference.
+To compare the difference in algorithm performance with or without the singular value, we implemented these two methods to data from PAPER (name, link). (code)

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">